isaacnmm/pestpolicy-hugo2XX/content/posts/cat-fleas-vs-dog-fleas/index.md

 layout: post
 ---

-There are two main types of [fleas](https://pestpolicy.com/how-to-tell-if-your-cat-has-fleas/) that live on cats and dogs - cat fleas and dog fleas.
+There are two main types of [fleas](https://pestpolicy.com/how-to-tell-if-your-cat-has-fleas/)that live on cats and dogs - cat fleas and dog fleas.
 If you want to know the difference between cat fleas vs dog fleas, read on! - *When our vet informed us that we needed to start treating our dog for cat fleas, I was confused.
 We don't have a cat and haven't had any in our yard that I know of. * *Let me surprise you!

 * - One of the most frequent questions that pet owners ask is this: do cat fleas (*Ctenocephalidesfelis*) exclusively attack cats, while dog fleas (*Ctenocephalides canis*) live only off dogs? **So, how do ** **cat fleas compare to dog fleas?
 While they're different species (only differentiable under a ** **microscope** **), dog and cat fleas can infest either cats or dogs.